grzegorz2803/pd/README.md

-# ⛪ LSOgo – Presence & Scheduling System for Altar Servers
+# ⛪ LSOgo – Presence & Scheduling System

 **LSOgo** is a mobile and backend application designed to help parish moderators manage altar servers.
 It allows attendance tracking, scheduling Mass duties, messaging, and ranking participation—all in one place.